sajjadhs/winform-searchbox/README.md

 ## Open Source

-You can change any line of code or desing of searcgBox easily
+You can change any line of code or desing of searchBox easily